hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_brief_intro.rst

 	.. math::
 		\tau(\theta) = 1 + 4 \int_0^1 \frac{\phi(t;\theta)}{\phi'(t;\theta)} dt

-	Then one inversely solve :math:`\hat\theta(\hat\tau)`.
+	Then one inversely solves :math:`\hat\theta(\hat\tau)`.
 For some copulas, the inversion has a closed-form solution.
 For others, one has to use numerical methods.

-For elliptic copulas, we calculate the Kendall's :math:`\hat{\tau}` and then find :math:`\hat{\rho}` via
+For elliptical copulas, we calculate the Kendall's :math:`\hat{\tau}` and then find :math:`\hat{\rho}` via

 .. math::
 		\hat{\rho} = \sin \left( \frac{\hat{\tau} \pi}{2} \right)

-for the covariance matrix :math:`\mathbf{\sigma}_{2 \times 2}` (though technically speaking, for bivariate copulas, only correlation :math:`\rho` is needed, and thus it is uniquelly determined) from the quantile data, then use :math:`\mathbf{\sigma}_{2 \times 2}` for a Gaussian or Student-t copula.
+for the covariance matrix :math:`\mathbf{\sigma}_{2 \times 2}` (though technically speaking, for bivariate copulas, only correlation :math:`\rho` is needed, and thus it is uniquely determined) from the quantile data, then use :math:`\mathbf{\sigma}_{2 \times 2}` for a Gaussian or Student-t copula.
-Fitting by Spearman's :math:`\rho` is the variance-covariance matrix from data for elliptic copulas is also practiced by some.
+Fitting by Spearman's :math:`\rho` for the variance-covariance matrix from data for elliptic copulas is also practiced by some.
 But Spearman's :math:`\rho` is in general less stable than Kendall's :math:`\tau` (though with faster calculation speed).
 And using var-covar implicitly assumes a multi-variate Gaussian model, and it is sensitive to outliers because it is a parametric fit.
 See `An Introduction to Copulas <http://www.columbia.edu/~mh2078/QRM/Copulas.pdf>`__ for more detail.

-Also note that, theoretically speaking, for Student-t copula, Determing :math:`\nu` (degrees of freedom) analytically from arbitrary time series is still an open problem.
+Also note that, theoretically speaking, for Student-t copula, Determining :math:`\nu` (degrees of freedom) analytically from an arbitrary time series is still an open problem.
-Therefore we opted to use a maximum likelihood fit for :math:`\nu` for the family of Student-t copulas initated by :math:`\mathbf{\sigma}_{2 \times 2}`.
+Therefore we opted to use a maximum likelihood fit for :math:`\nu` for the family of Student-t copulas initiated by :math:`\mathbf{\sigma}_{2 \times 2}`.
 This calculation is relatively slow.